Chem2527/Terraform-zain/Day5.md

-# State Locking using S3 and storing state file remotely in s3
+# State Locking using S3 and storing state file remotely in s3, Manual drift

 - What is .tfstate?